peterhinch/micropython-async/v3/as_demos/monitor/README.md

 `uasyncio` system.
 The device under test is linked to a Raspberry Pi Pico.
 The latter displays the behaviour of the host by pin changes and/or optional print statements.
-A logic analyser or scope provides an insight into the way an asynchronous application is working, although valuable informtion can be gleaned without such tools.
+A logic analyser or scope provides an insight into the way an asynchronous application is working; valuable informtion can also be gleaned at the Pico command line.

 Communication with the Pico may be by UART or SPI, and is uni-directional from system under test to Pico.
-If a UART is used only one GPIO pin is used; at last a use for the ESP8266 transmit-only UART(1).
+If a UART is used only one GPIO pin is used.
 SPI requires three - `mosi`, `sck` and `cs/`.

-Where an application runs multiple concurrent tasks it can be difficult to locate a task which is hogging CPU time.
-Long blocking periods can also result from several tasks each of which can block for a period.
-If, on occasion, these are scheduled in succession, the times can add.
+Where an application runs multiple concurrent tasks it can be difficult to identify a task which is hogging CPU time.
+Long blocking periods can also occur when several tasks each block for a period.
+If, on occasion, these are scheduled in succession, the times will add.
 The monitor issues a trigger pulse when the blocking period exceeds a threshold.
 With a logic analyser the system state at the time of the transient event may be examined.

 The following image shows the `quick_test.py` code being monitored at the point when a task hogs the CPU.
 The top line 00 shows the "hog detect" trigger.
 Line